Jewish Community Foundation of Greater Hartford Inc

 Pre-Application Requirement: Prior to applying, the Executive Director or chief staff person should consult with the Foundation's grants department at grants@jcfhartford.org.
 The Foundation is described as "approachable" and "invites grantseekers to reach out for a conversation prior to submitting proposals."

-Application Limitations: A limit of one grant application from an organization will be considered each grant cycle.
+Application Limitations: A limit of one grant application from an organisation will be considered at a time.

 Important Note: "The submission of a grant does not guarantee funding in part, or in whole."